 Inward sensing can close the open door of outward intuition, bringing or restoring a natural appreciation for what you know works well for you.

 Use inward sensing when deciding between conflicting opportunities so you can make real progress instead of spinning your wheels forever in the pretty face of endless prospects.

 Inward intuition fascinates me.

-I’d be lying if I said the part of me that pushes to lock down a livable identity doesn’t sit at the edge of its seat when I study and experience the workings of inward intuition.
+I’d be lying if I said the part of me that pushes to lock down a livable identity doesn’t sit at the edge of its seat when I study and experience the workings of inward intuition in my life.

-I feel like I recognize inward intuition’s function and symptoms in my own life more than any other trait.
+I feel like I recognize and identify with inward intuition’s function and symptoms more than any other trait.